image-js/image-js-docs/docs/API reference/Filters/Invert.md

 <summary><b>Implementation</b>
 </summary>

-Here's how the invert filter works:
+Here's how invert filter is implemented in ImageJS:

 _Pixel Transformation_: For each pixel in the image, the inversion filter transforms its color [intensity](../../Glossary.md#intensity 'glossary link on intensity') value.
 The new intensity value is calculated using the formula: